sulu/sulu/UPGRADE.md

 definition, which is often the case when making use of the `sulu_admin.resource_tabs` view.

 The frontend routes for a datagrid defined in the `Admin` classes now need the `datagridKey` in addition to the `resourceKey`.
-This allows to have the same endpoint for multiple datagrids, and solves a bunch of issues we were having.
+This allows to have the same endpoint for multiple datagrids.

 ```php
 return [